skyfielders/astronomy-notebooks/README.md

 2. Clone or fork this repo.
 3. Run setup.sh to set up a new virtualenv and download required data sets.

+### Windows
+1. Install the required dependencies.
+See below for details.
+2. Clone or fork this repo.
+3. Run setup.bat to create a new virtualenv, install any missing dependencies, and download required data sets.

 Dependencies
 ------------